iacoposk8/iacoposk8.github.io/projects.md

 ---

+## JQuey in native JS
+This project involves building a custom JavaScript class to replicate key jQuery methods for DOM manipulation and event handling, reducing the need for external libraries.
+The aim is to improve performance and flexibility by using only essential features and modern JavaScript APIs.

+<a href="/projects/jquey-native-js" class="btn btn-primary btn-xl">Optimize it!</a>

+---

+## Ebook to covers in library
+I developed a Python script that converts a folder of EPUB and PDF files into an image where the books are displayed as physical volumes on a bookshelf.
+The script extracts the cover images and titles, offering a tangible way to visualize your eBook collection.

+<a href="/projects/ebook-to-covers-library" class="btn btn-primary btn-xl">Optimize it!</a>

+---

 ## Learn Language
 This web page offers a playful tool for learning English through YouTube videos.
 It utilizes video transcripts as a basis for a sorting game, where the video pauses and prompts you to organize selected words into the correct order.